-A third criteria already discussed in precedents issued by CADE is the distinction between over-the-counter drugs and drugs that demand medical prescription.
-Accordingly, this differentiation would be relevant to distinguish consumers' level of choice, considering that prescript drugs usually have limited advertising and have the prescription as a choice-limiting factor.6
+A third criteria already discussed in past rulings issued by CADE is the distinction between over-the-counter drugs and drugs that demand medical prescription.
+Accordingly, this differentiation would be relevant to distinguish consumers' level of choice, considering that prescription drugs usually have limited advertising and have the prescription as a choice-limiting factor.6

 Geographic relevant market

 CADE's settled precedents confirm that the scope of the geographic market is national, to the extent that drugs registration with ANVISA is granted to firms set up in Brazil.7 CADE has also considered that drugs distributors are capable of reaching the entire national territory.8

 It has already been recognised by CADE that the pharmaceutical market has relevant regulatory barriers to entry to the extent that the process for development of a drug and the issuance of requisite registrations by the competent bodies take time and involve considerable costs.
 CADE has described factors that constitute market entry barriers, including: high investment costs, time required for registration at ANVISA, minimum time required for an entrant to initiate its activities and existence of patent requirements.